-the goods and like goods;
+- the goods and like goods; - identification of which export shipments are used for dumping margin calculations; - determination of profit for constructed normal values;

-- identification of which export shipments are used for dumping margin calculations; - determination of profit for constructed normal values; - calculation of a credit adjustment for differences between domestic and export sales; and - exchange rates used for converting currencies in dumping margin calculations.
+- calculation of a credit adjustment for differences between domestic and export sales; and - exchange rates used for converting currencies in dumping margin calculations.

-These issues are discussed in more detail in Sections 3.5 and 4.5.
+These issues are discussed in more detail in Sections 3.5 and 6.5 of this report.

-On 14 July 2014, ADN 2014/56 advised of the decision by the Parliamentary Secretary to extend the deadline for publication of the SEF until 8 September 2014.
+On 14 July 2014, ADN No. 2014/56 advised of the decision by the Parliamentary Secretary to extend the deadline for publication of the SEF until 8 September 2014.